opencpu/opencpu-server/README.md

 This repository contains the sources for the opencpu server (aka cloud server).
 It consists of the following packages:

- * `opencpu-server` - rApache based opencpu cloud server
+ * `opencpu-server` - rApache based opencpu API server
  * `opencpu-cache` - nginx based reverse proxy with caching (debian/ubuntu only)
  * `opencpu` - meta package which installs both opencpu-server and opencpu-cache

 ## Server manual

-The OpenCPU [server manual](http://jeroenooms.github.com/opencpu-manual/opencpu-server.pdf) is the primary reference for installing and managing the opencpu server.
+The [server manual](http://jeroenooms.github.com/opencpu-manual/opencpu-server.pdf) is the primary reference for installing and managing the OpenCPU server.

 ## Prebuilt binaries